NicolaRFranco/dlroms/README.md

       from dlroms.colab import setup
       setup()

-Once all the dependencies have been installed, **make sure to restart the notebook Runtime.** If the kernel is not restarted, you will only have access to the basic version.
+Once all the dependencies have been installed, **make sure to restart your notebook.** If the runtime is not restarted, you will only have access to the basic version.

 <a name="overview"/>